 Bat Removal in Salt Lake City

-In Utah, there are 18 bat species.
-Bats can eat a thousand insects in an hour.
-If you have bats living in your attic, barn, shed or trees, then you have a source of insects for the bats to eat.
-Stagnant water, manure, fountains, ponds and pole lights attract insects.

 All species of bats are protected in Utah because they are endangered or facing extinction due to diseases.
+If you have bats living in your attic, barn, shed, or trees, then you have a source of insects for the bats to eat.
+Stagnant water, manure, fountains, ponds, and pole lights attract insects.

 Bats are nocturnal, so while you’re sleeping, they are working.
 Even if you don’t see bats, you can tell you have a bat problem if you have stains on your buildings caused by bat guano.
 It can also have an awful smell.
 Bat guano can grow mold, and if you inhale mold spores, it may cause respiratory problems.

-They raid bird feeders, trash cans and pet feed.
+They raid bird feeders, trash cans, and pet feed.
 While they don’t climb well, they can dig and will dig to get food.
-Skunks will eat squirrels, rabbits, moles, eggs, rats and mice.
+Skunks will eat squirrels, rabbits, moles, eggs, rats, and mice.

-Let us take the risks that go with getting rid of a skunk.
+If you have a skunk on your property, let Critter Control take the risks that go with getting rid of a skunk.